Whatsapp Icon

 IMMUNOTHERAPY:

-Cancer immunotherapy refers to a number of treatment approaches designed to induce the patient’s own tumour-fighting immune system.
+Cancer immunotherapy refers to several treatment approaches designed to induce the patient's own tumour-fighting immune system.

 TARGETED THERAPY: